 - Inspect the through bolt and stud bolt nuts, checking the torque seal anti-tamper compound is present and intact. - Missing or broken torque seal can indicate a loss of tension or it may simply have occurred due to vibrations.
-If broken torque seal is found a through bolt torque check must be conducted (see section 9.2). - o If all through bolt torque seals are found intact no torque check is necessary.
+If broken torque seal is found a through bolt torque check must be conducted (see section 9.3).